15 Common Chicken Diseases: What To Know

 This one can be intense, as the symptom list is long and ugly, leaving plenty of openings for the grim reaper’s icy grip.

-While there are antibiotics available, this is one of those sad cases where even if the chicken recovers, it’s still a carrier.
+While there are antibiotics available, this is one of those sad cases where even if the bird recovers, it’s still a carrier.

-However, preventative treatments exist including vaccinations to keep the sickness from spreading to the rest of the flock.
+However, preventative treatments exist, including vaccinations to keep the sickness from spreading to the rest of the chickens.

 Really, though, keeping those pesky rodents out is the best long-term preventative you can find.

-You can get some more info on Fowl Cholera here (the first one under Nonrespiratory Bacterial Diseases).
+You can get some more info on this illness here (the first one under Nonrespiratory Bacterial Diseases

-Also known as chicken pox (a much more reasonable use of the title, in our opinion) this chicken disease is a viral infection that can cause a good deal of harm on a flock.
+Also known as chicken pox (much more reasonable use of the title, in our opinion), this chicken disease is a viral infection that can cause a good deal of harm to a flock.

-Note: this is not the same illness that is seen in humans.
+Note: this is not the same illness in humans.